-In the case of a two-level system described with Hamiltonian~\eqref{eq:twoLevelSystemHamiltonian}, we can find the conditions leading to the desired evolution analytically.
-To find out, how to choose the acoustic field parameters, we first diagonalize the Hamiltonian $H_0 + H_{\mathrm{L}}$, i.e., of the system coupled to the laser only.
-For slowly varying laser pulse envelopes, the transformation is performed at each time point, and yields
+In the case of a two-level system described by the Hamiltonian~\eqref{eq:twoLevelSystemHamiltonian}, we can determine the conditions leading to the desired evolution analytically.
+To find the required acoustic field parameters, we first diagonalize the Hamiltonian $H_0 + H_{\mathrm{L}}$, i.e., of the system coupled to the laser only.
+For slowly varying laser pulse envelopes, the transformation is performed at each point in time and yields

 where the time-dependent energy difference